-By working together – pooling resources, sharing staff, expertise, funds and programs – across boundaries, public health departments can accomplish more than they could do alone.
-That is the benefit of cross-jurisdictional sharing (CJS).
+By working together – pooling resources, sharing staff, expertise, funds and programs – across organizational boundaries, public health departments can accomplish more than they could do alone.
+That is the benefit of resource sharing.

 The Center for Sharing Public Health Services provides access to tools, techniques, expertise and resources that support better collaboration and sharing across boundaries.
 We help public health departments across the country protect and promote the health of the people they serve.